angusmillar/Spia/README.md

             }
           ]
         },
-        //"The Panel/Battery of result values associated with the report, it is a list or result values (Mandatory to have at least one).
+        //"The Panel/Battery of result values associated with the report, it is a list or result values (Mandatory to have at least one). "
         "panel": {
-          //"The list of results for the Panel/Battery "resultList": [
+          //"The list of results for the Panel/Battery" "resultList": [
             {
-              //"The result type details, what sort of result is it (Mandatory) "resultType": {
+              //"The result type details, what sort of result is it (Mandatory)" "resultType": {
-                //"The report type's LONIC term, preferably taken from the RCPA's SPIA terminology value sets (Optional) "lonic": {
+                //"The report type's LONIC term, preferably taken from the RCPA's SPIA terminology value sets (Optional)" "lonic": {
                   "term": "95427-1",
                   "description": "SARS-CoV-2 (COVID-19) IgA IF [Titer]",
                   "oid": null
                 },
-                //"The report type's term which is local to the laboratory (Mandatory) "local": {
+                //"The report type's term which is local to the laboratory (Mandatory)" "local": {
                   "term": "COVID2IGA",
                   "description": "SARS-CoV-2 IgA IF",
                   "oid": null
                 }
               },
-              //"A data type for this result value. the data types have been taken from the HL7 v2 specification and the supported
+              //"A data type for this result value. the data types have been taken from the HL7 v2 specification and the supported "
-              //"types are (NM - Numeric, SN - Structured Numeric, NR - Numeric Range, ST - String, FT - Formatted Text) (Mandatory)
+              //"types are (NM - Numeric, SN - Structured Numeric, NR - Numeric Range, ST - String, FT - Formatted Text) (Mandatory)"
               "dataType": "NM",
-              //"The result value which must align with the stated data type above (Optional).
+              //"The result value which must align with the stated data type above (Optional). "
-              //"This string must use HL7 v2 escaping which means you must replace the following values as shown
+              //"This string must use HL7 v2 escaping which means you must replace the following values as shown"
-              //"| replace with \\F\\
+              //"| replace with \\F\\"
-              //"^ replace with \\S\\
+              //"^ replace with \\S\\"
-              //"& replace with \\T\\
+              //"& replace with \\T\\"
-              //"\ replace with \\E\\
+              //"\ replace with \\E\\"
-              //"~ replace with \\R\\
+              //"~ replace with \\R\\"
-              //"You can use \\.br\\ to create a line break
+              //"You can use \\.br\\ to create a line break"
-              //"You can use \\H\\ to begin highlighting (turn bold on)
+              //"You can use \\H\\ to begin highlighting (turn bold on)"
-              //"You can use \\N\\ to end highlighting (turn bold off) "value": "20",
+              //"You can use \\N\\ to end highlighting (turn bold off)" "value": "20",
-               //"The units for the result value, should be UCUM units (Optional) "units": null,
+               //"The units for the result value, should be UCUM units (Optional)" "units": null,
-              //"The reference range for the result value, e.g '100 - 200' (Optional)
+              //"The reference range for the result value, e.g '100 - 200' (Optional)"
               "referenceRange": null,
-              //"An abnormality flag for the result value, can be one of (L - Low, H - high, N - Normal, S - Susceptible, R - Resistant, I - Intermediate, A - Abnormal) (Optional)
+              //"An abnormality flag for the result value, can be one of (L - Low, H - high, N - Normal, S - Susceptible, R - Resistant, I - Intermediate, A - Abnormal) (Optional)"
               "abnormalFlag": null,
-              //"The status for the result value, can be one of (F - Final, C- Correction, P - Preliminary, X - NoResultsAvailableOrderCanceled) (Mandatory)
+              //"The status for the result value, can be one of (F - Final, C- Correction, P - Preliminary, X - NoResultsAvailableOrderCanceled) (Mandatory)"
               "status": "F",
-              //"The date & time that the result value was generated by the laboratory's equipment (Optional) "observationDateTime": "2020-07-26T10:31:00+10:00",
+              //"The date & time that the result value was generated by the laboratory's equipment (Optional)" "observationDateTime": "2020-07-26T10:31:00+10:00",
-              //"Some result values can contain children result values and even those children result values can contin there own children result values.
+              //"Some result values can contain children result values and even those children result values can contin there own children result values."
-              //"This occurs in structured Microbiology reports such as a Urine MC&S where an identified organism will have that organism's sensitivity
+              //"This occurs in structured Microbiology reports such as a Urine MC&S where an identified organism will have that organism's sensitivity "
               //"results as children of the organism result.
-Here you can add a list of new results just like the one we have described (optional)
+Here you can add a list of new results just like the one we have described (optional) "
               "childResultList": null
             },
-            //"The next results in the Panel/Battery list, and on and on as described above.
+            //"The next results in the Panel/Battery list, and on and on as described above."
             {
               "resultType": {
                 "lonic": {